getstattic/stattic/content/posts/say-hello-to-stattic.md

 Since Stattic outputs static files, you're not tied down to any specific hosting provider.

-You can deploy your Stattic site anywhere – GitHub Pages, Netlify, Vercel, or even on traditional servers.
-No need to pay for heavy managed hosting like some other platforms force you into (cough WordPress cough).
+You can deploy your Stattic site anywhere – GitHub Pages, Cloudflare Pages, traditional servers - virtually anywhere.

+No need to pay for heavy managed hosting like some other platforms force you into.

 ### 8. No More Updates Breaking Your Site

-How many times has a WordPress update caused something to break on your site?
+How many times has an update caused something to break on your site?
 It's a never-ending cycle of patching, fixing, and hoping nothing crashes.

 Stattic is simple: once your site is built, there's no moving parts to update or break. _It just works_.

-### Why Move Away from WordPress?

-While the WordPress CMS has had its time and place, its complexity has grown over the years.

-With each release comes the risk of breaking plugins, themes, or customizations.
-Security vulnerabilities are a constant concern, and managing performance with a database-backed site can be challenging.

-**Stattic** is the alternative for developers and site owners who want control, speed, and security without the headache of managing servers, databases, and plugins.
-It's built for the future of the web: static, fast, and reliable.

 ## Ready to Try Stattic?

-If you're ready to leave behind the heavy lifting of WordPress and try something more modern and efficient, Stattic is here for you.
+If you're ready to leave behind the heavy and try something more modern and efficient, Stattic is here for you.

 Whether you're a developer looking for a clean and customizable solution or a small business owner who just wants a fast and secure website, Stattic will get you there with less hassle.

-Ready to build your first Stattic site?
+**Ready to build your first Stattic site?**

 Check out the [getting started guide](/blog/command-line-arguments-for-stattic/) and get started today!